KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/platforms-windows/index.md

 The first thing that is needed to make the application use Breeze icons is to include KIconThemes in your project.

-Some CMake commands are needed to bundle your application icon with the app.
+After this, some CMake commands are needed to bundle your application icon with the app.

 ### KIconThemes

-This can be done by:
+This can be done with the following three steps:

 * Adding it as a dependency in Craft: